 (Stock photo courtesy of Zhang Kai)

-China Aid exposes abuses, such as those experienced by Zhang Kai, in order to stand in solidarity with persecuted Christians and promote religious freedom and human rights.
+China Aid exposes abuses human rights and religious freedom abuses, such as those experienced by Zhang Kai, in order to protect the right of Chinese Christians to practice their faith.